jearbear1/flipper/examples/host_app/README.md

 # Host Application Using FVM

 This example demonstrates how to build an application for the device, in this case the device being the Flipper Virtual Machine.
-This example prints a string and returns an int. to `IO_1`.
+This example prints a string.

 #### First Step